Pierre Boulanger, Ph.D., P. Eng

 Point-Based Graphics

 This course presents the latest research results in point-based computer graphics.
 After an overview of the critical research issues, we will discuss 3D scanning devices and novel concepts for the mathematical representation of point-sampled shapes.
 Next, the course describes high-performance and high-quality point model rendering, including advanced shading, anti-aliasing, and transparency.
-It also offers efficient data structures for hierarchical rendering on modern graphics processors and summarises geometric processing methods, filtering, re-sampling point models, and physical modelling.
+It also offers efficient data structures for hierarchical rendering on modern graphics processors and summarizes geometric processing methods, filtering, re-sampling point models, and physical modelling.

 Sensor-Based Modeling